top of page

 • Oct 10, 2023

 Michael Robotham is one of my favourite authors.
 I have read everything he has written to date, some books multiple times.
 I would have no hesitation in claiming that he is one of the most skilled storytellers I have ever read.
-His writing style draws me in, and his astute observations on humanity and society that are interwoven into his stories never fail to make me stop and think.
+His writing style draws me in and keeps me glued to every page.
+Robotham's astute observations on humanity and society that are interwoven into his stories never fail to make me stop and think.

 Bombproof | Published January 2008 | Read twice to date (2019 and 2022)